alvinjteng/CIS-7-Fall-2018/Assignment3.md

 ---Part 4:---\
 ∃x∀y∀z(City(x) ∧ Traveler(y) ∧ Lives(z,x)) → (Loves(y,x) ∧ ¬Loves(z,x))
 <pre>
-For some cities, all people who live in the city don't love the city, but all travelers love the city.
+For some cities, all people who live in the city don't love the city and all travelers love the city.
 </pre>

 “No traveler loves the city they live in.”